rikosintie/pingSVI/README.md

 interface Vlan10
  ip address 10.132.10.1 255.255.255.248
  ```
-Save this to a file named `vlans.txt`.
+Save this to a file named `vlans.txt`

 Linux is case sensitve so you must use all lowercase in the file name.

 Run the script:
  `python3 pinger.py'